WHY SHOULD YOU CARE ABOUT IMAGE SEO?

 The higher the percentage, the better the quality of the photo.
 For PNG images, you can choose from other optimizations, such as 8-bit PNG and 24-bit PNG.
 It would be recommended to save it in an 8-bit png format in order to obtain a slightly sized image.

-Affinity Photo is another image compression option, which can be similar to Photoshop but cheaper.
+Affinity Photo is another example of image compression option, which can be similar to Photoshop but cheaper.

 There is other, easier-to-use software to reduce image quality, such as Gimp, and other small beginner’s software, such as GIFsicle, JPEGtran, JPEG Mini, OptiPNG, pngquant, FileOptimizer, ImageOptim.